 Washing soda, also called sodium carbonate, is one of the most important household products, as it can be used for a wide variety of applications.
-It can replace almost any detergent and therefore must not be used by anyone who plastic free living would like to be missing.
-The advantages of washing soda are that it is environmentally friendly and therefore better for their own health, and also much cheaper than conventional detergents for cleaning.
+It can replace almost any detergent and therefore must not be used by anyone who plastic free living is missing.
+The advantages of washing soda are that it is environmentally friendly and therefore better for your own health and also much cheaper than conventional cleaning agents for cleaning.

-Today I want to show you in this article, how you can make great DIYs at home with little effort and materials.
-This is not only good for the environment, but also for your wallet! 😉 In addition, I will show you the exact difference between washing soda and baking soda at the end of the article, so that you no longer confuse the two miracle products in the future.
-Let's go!
+Today I would like to show you in this article how you can make great DIYs at home with little effort and materials.
+It's not only good for the environment, but also for your wallet! 😉 At the end of the article, I'll also show you the exact difference between washing soda and baking soda so that you don't confuse the two miracle products in future.
+Let's get started!

 Here is another short Table of contents for you:

 Do you often have problems with the drain in the bathroom or kitchen?
 Then try the following washing soda application against a blocked drain: